isapir/Migrate2Postgres/README.md

 # Usage:

     java <options> net.twentyonesolutions.m2pg.PgMigrator <command> [<config-file> [<output-file>]]

-where `command` can be:
+  `<options>`:
+--
+The JVM (Java) options, like `classpath` and memory settings if needed

+  `<command>`:
+--
+ - `DDL` - Generate a script that will create the schema objects with the mapped data types, name transformations, identity columns, etc.  You should review the script prior to executing it with your preferred SQL client.

- - `ddl` - to create the schema objects
+ - `DML` - Copy the data from the source database to the target Postgres database in the schema created in the `DDL` step.
- - `dml` - to copy the data

 # Requirements:

- - Java 1.8
+ - Java Runtime Environment (JRE) 1.8 or later
  - JDBC Drivers for the DBMSs used

 # Watch tutorial video: